USS Beacon (PG-99): Construction and career

 Following repairs, Beacon returned to active duty on 18 April.
 Over the next seven weeks, the gunboat participated in two exercises off the Carolinas.
 She continued her now familiar role as an enemy missile boat—conducting simulated raids, inserting marine reconnaissance teams ashore, and testing remote sonobuoys—until sailing north in early July.
 Beacon then visited New York, Newport, and Boston, Massachusetts before returning to Little Creek at the end of the month.
 On 1 August she turned south, this time for Reserve Marine Amphibious Unit Landing Exercise 1-75 held off Onslow Bay.
 Beacon undertook the duties of alternate primary control ship during the amphibious landings until returning to Little Creek on 8 August.

 After a brief drydocking in AFDL-6, to repair her port screw blades and to sandblast and paint her hull, the gunboat sailed north to Washington, D.C. for the official celebration of the Navy's 200th Birthday on 8 October 1975.
 During the 10-day stay at the Washington Navy Yard, Beacon hosted over 3,000 visitors, including the Secretary of the Navy, J. William Middendorf II.
 She rounded out the year with a four-day port visit to Annapolis in October, another Marine Corps landing exercise in November, and a visit by the Chief of Naval Operations of the Imperial Iranian Navy on 18 December.

 Tentatively designated for transfer to Greece, Beacon spent much of 1976 preparing for and conducting demonstration rides for foreign naval personnel.
 She welcomed representatives from the Thai and Paraguayan navies as well as members of the Canada-United States Military Cooperation Committee.
-When not so engaged she continued to carry out local operations out of Little Creek, which included participation in Exercise "Solid Shield 76" in May, and midshipmen training and orientation rides in June and October.
+When not so engaged, she continued to carry out local operations out of Little Creek, which included participation in Exercise "Solid Shield 76" in May, and midshipmen training and orientation rides in June & October.

 On 21 January 1977, the gunboat departed Little Creek for another set of coastal exercises held off Puerto Rico.
 As part of these amphibious operations, Beacon put underwater demolition teams (UDT) ashore, simulated gunfire support, and planted recon pick-up buoys.
 She concluded her part in these exercises with simulated high-speed missile-boat attacks on friendly units.
-On 15 February, she and Green Bay began 10 days of exercises with units of the Dominican Republic Navy.
+On 15 February, she & Green Bay began 10 days of exercises with units of the Dominican Republic Navy.
 On 24 February, while in transit back to Little Creek, the two gunboats received messages alerting them to the imminent possibility of Greek transfer.
-After a stop at Mayport for fuel and supplies, the gunboat returned to Little Creek on 3 March.
+After a stop at Mayport for fuel & supplies, the gunboat returned to Little Creek on 3 March.
 Preparations proceeded rapidly, and Beacon was decommissioned on 22 April 1977.
 The transfer was delayed, however, and the gunboat was placed in reserve.

 Greek service

-After more than 12 years in reserve at the Atlantic Fleet Inactive Ship Facility, Portsmouth, Virginia, she was transferred to the Hellenic Navy on 22 November 1989, and her name was struck from the Navy List in June 1990.
-Renamed Hormi (P 230), the gunboat remains in Greek service.
+After more than twelve years in reserve at the Atlantic Fleet Inactive Ship Facility, Portsmouth, Virginia, she was transferred to the Hellenic Navy on 22 November 1989, and her name was struck from the Navy List in June 1990.
+Renamed Ormi (P 230), the gunboat remains in Greek service.